Florida to receive hundreds of ventilators from U.S. government to help state’s record hospitalizations

 Weesam Khoury, a spokesperson for the Florida Department of Health, told The Post on Wednesday that the agency helped make the request to the federal government, saying it “reviews health-care needs statewide on a consistent basis.”

-“The Department routinely works with the federal government to ensure adequate resources are available and ready to be distributed at all times, as done with this recent request,” Khoury said.
+“The department routinely works with the federal government to ensure adequate resources are available and ready to be distributed at all times, as done with this recent request,” Khoury said.

 Gov. Ron DeSantis (R) on Tuesday cast doubt on the ventilator request, telling WPLG, the first to report the news, that he was unaware of the federal allocation for more equipment.

 “I have not heard about that, so I have to check to see if that’s true or not.
 I would honestly doubt that that’s true, but I’ll look,” he said.
-“We have a lot of stuff that we stockpiled over the last year and a half through the Department of Emergency Management.
+“We have a lot of stuff that we stockpiled over the last year and a half through the department of emergency management.
 I have not had any requests across my desk.
 I haven’t been notified of that.”

 A spokesperson for DeSantis did not immediately respond to request for comment early Wednesday.

 The reported increase in ventilators comes at a time when the coronavirus is roaring in Florida, where an average of more than 20,000 people a day are being infected.
-The summer spike, fueled by the highly transmissible delta variant and millions of Americans who remain unvaccinated, has resulted in nearly 15,200 people in Florida to be currently hospitalized for covid-19 as of early Wednesday, according to data compiled by The Post.
+The summer spike, fueled by the highly transmissible delta variant and millions of Americans who remain unvaccinated, has resulted in nearly 15,200 people in Florida hospitalized for covid-19 as of early Wednesday, according to data compiled by The Post.

-The current number of hospitalizations is roughly 145 percent more than it was in July 2020, the state’s previous peak, according to the Florida Hospital Association.
+The number of hospitalizations is roughly 145 percent more than it was in July 2020, the state’s previous peak, according to the Florida Hospital Association.

 More than 3,000 intensive care unit beds are filled, accounting for nearly 90 percent of state’s ICU beds, the group said.